HFSP-EcoNets/ABM_code/README.md

 ### Input preparation and output analysis for mutiple simulations
 Input (.json files) generation and output (.sqlite files) analysis is performed in R. For the R script of input generation, please check `exp_design.R` in the repository `input`.
 For the R script of output analysis, please check `list_output.R` and `Appendix_B.Rmd` in the repository `analysis`.

-(To do: upload input & output of emperically based simulations and Appendix_C.Rmd if needed.)

 ### Input and output used in the manuscript
 The raw input (.json files) and output (.sqlite files) used in the manuscript are respectively stored in the repository `input/json` and repository `output`.
 In addition, an overview of the input is also provided in .csv files, respectively stored in the repository `input`.